Pandoragiann/fake-sms/README.md

 # Note:
      Use this script only for educational purpose.
+     *) If u get the error like Your number was not provided in the E.164 format so wait for sometime..... the error is on the server side and will fix soon:)

 # Credit:
      If You Like This Tool then Kindly Give Me a star.
 Thanks...